 This coffee cake was made in an angel food cake pan.
 I think that added to the presentation.
 It baked perfectly and evenly and the cinnamon/flour mixture was simple, yet flavorful.

-I don’t know about you, but I like having brunch.
-I had brunch baby showers thrown for me, I have attended brunch wedding/bridal showers before.
-I think it is a nice twist to the common afternoon showers, you know.
+I don't know about you, but I like having brunch.
+When I had a baby shower thrown for me, they served brunch food.
+Rolls, muffins, fruit and orange juice graced the tables and it was a great change from the normal shower foods.
 This coffee cake would be a perfect addition to your menu.